The Amazing World of Gumball season 2: Production

 The second season began filming on February 7, 2012, and ended filming on June 4, 2013.
 Before the series premiered on Cartoon Network, a second season was announced in March 2011, consisting of 40 11-minute episodes.
 Production for the season started in June of the same year.
 Executive producer and vice president of Cartoon Network Development Studio Europe, Daniel Lennard stated his enthusiasm in the series as "one of the most exciting animation shows to launch in recent years.
 Commissioning a second series before the first show has aired shows our absolute commitment and belief in the series and we're hoping audiences the world over will embrace this show as much as we have."

 Each episode is again directed by Mic Graves, who reprised as a series director.
+The season also produced the show's first major seasonal special, "Christmas", which premiered in December 2012.
 An episode entitled "The Rex", that was going to reveal Mr. Rex's (Tina Rex's father) full appearance, was written for this season but never produced for fiscal reasons.
 The episode's script was later (apparently) rewritten for the show's fourth season's episode "The Routine", although some fans recommended Bocquelet make the episode as part of the next season.

 The season marks a visual change from the prior season; Bocquelet states that he and his production staff had to adapt the art style from the first season in order for more complex animations to work within the 2D and 3D environments.
 In a subsequent interview with World Screen, he retrospectively described the workflow of the season which proved just as difficult as the first for him and his team; he jokingly stated that he and his staff "went into the second series thinking that we were seasoned animation warriors.
 The second series proved to be quite hard."